JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-The interface provides the path to the Java Agent file for the Coroutines library required to enable coroutines debugging.
+Provides the path to the Java Agent file for the Coroutines library required to enable coroutines debugging.

 ### `coroutinesJavaAgentFile`
 {#CoroutinesJavaAgentAware-coroutinesJavaAgentFile}